Mario Voigt: Political career

 Voigt joined the Young Union and the CDU in 1994.
 From 1999 to 2000, he was the first East German to become chairman of the Circle of the Christian Democratic Students.
 He was elected to the executive for the CDU's Saale-Holzland-Kreis district association in 2000, and became chairman in 2015.
 He was also elected to the district council in 2000 and chaired the CDU faction there from 2009 to 2011.
 From 2002 to 2009, he was a deputy member of the European People's Party executive.
 From 2005 to 2010, he was chairman of the Young Union's Thuringia branch.

-Voigt was elected to the Landtag of Thuringia in the 2009 election, winning the constituency of Saale-Holzland-Kreis II with 36.9% of votes cast.
+Voigt was elected to the State Parliament of Thuringia in the 2009 election, winning the constituency of Saale-Holzland-Kreis II with 36.9% of votes cast.
 He served as chairman of the Committee on Education, Science, and Culture during the 2009–14 parliamentary term.
 He was re-elected to the Landtag in 2014 with 41.2% of votes, and again in 2019 with 34.1%.
 From 2014–19 he was the CDU faction's spokesman for business, science, and digitisation.

 Voigt was elected general-secretary of the CDU Thuringia in November 2010.
 He left this position in 2014 after being elected as one of three deputy leaders of the party.

 After the resignation of Mike Mohring in February 2020, Voigt was elected as leader of the CDU Landtag group in March.
 In November 2020, Voigt was nominated unanimously as the CDU executive's preferred candidate to lead the party in the planned 2021 Thuringian state election, though plans for the early election were ultimately scrapped.

 Voigt was nominated by his party as delegate to the Federal Convention for the purpose of electing the President of Germany in 2022.

 Since 2022, Voigt has been serving as deputy chair – alongside Serap Güler – of a working group in charge of drafting the CDU’s new party platform, under the leadership of Carsten Linnemann.

+On December 12, 2024, Voigt was elected Prime Minister of Thuringia.
+He immediately achieved an absolute majority; Left MPs probably also voted for him as his coalition of CDU, BSW, and SPD does not have its own majority.

 Political positions

-When the CDU/CSU entered into a coalition government with the center-left Social Democratic Party (SPD) on the national level following the 2013 elections, Voigt joined a group of young party members – including Günter Krings, Michael Kretschmer and Jens Spahn – in signing an open letter which called for changes in the CDU’s policies and leadership.
+When the CDU/CSU entered into a coalition government with the centre-left Social Democratic Party (SPD) on the national level following the 2013 elections, Voigt joined a group of young party members – including Günter Krings, Michael Kretschmer and Jens Spahn – in signing an open letter which called for changes in the CDU’s policies and leadership.

 Ahead of the Christian Democrats’ leadership election in 2022, Voigt publicly endorsed Friedrich Merz to succeed Armin Laschet as the party’s chair.